vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ![image](/assets/2023-10-11/020.png)

 We name it `ActiveRooms`, and we make sure its data type is set to *String*.

 ![image](/assets/2023-10-11/030.png)

-## Create a data source to get a list of rooms
+## Create a data source to get a list of all the rooms

-We need to get a list of rooms that our API user has access to.
+We need to get a list of all the rooms that our API user has access to.

-So, we create a new *Microsoft Graph User-Delegated Access* data source.
+We create a new *Microsoft Graph User-Delegated Access* data source.

 We set the permissions to `user.read offline_access User.Read.All`.